Information for kinship carers

 The following websites offer kinship carers further useful advice, support and information:

 The Kinship Care Advice Service for Scotland is the national service for kinship care support information.
+They have a helpful booklet available with lots of information about supports for kinship carers.

 Children 1st also offers support, information and advice to kinship carers.